Humanities

 Credits 3

 This course introduces the distinctive features of a particular culture.
 Topics include art, history, music, literature, politics, philosophy, and religion.
-Upon completion, students should be able to appreciate the unique character of the study culture.
+Upon completion, students should be able to appreciate the unique character of the culture studied.

 HUM-160: Introduction to Film